atrauzzi/protoculture/readme.md

 - Browser
   - Grouping screens and data access by domain concern.
 User edit vs. organization edit.
   - Multiple _applications_ on a single page.
 Rather than load multiple `Bundles`, create a single `Bundle` that contains the desired Layers.
+  - When using any code splitting features, you can code split on your service providers to divide your application by functional group.
 - Server
   - Groups of routes, organized by domain concern or aggregate.